Sewing Our Stories:

 II.
 Quilt Collection: AFA will accumulate squares from all over the state that will accomplish the following:

-- Create a sense of local ownership by inviting persons, communities, organizations, businesses, and institutions all over the state of Alabama to participate.
+- Encourage local persons, communities, organizations, businesses, and institutions in Alabama to participate.

 - Ensure squares are completed using traditional techniques with allowance for artistic freedoms and cultural change over time.